NIO Investors Have Opportunity to Lead NIO Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-6, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NIO Inc. ("NIO" or the "Company") (NYSE: NIO).
+BENSALEM, Pa., Sept.
+12, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NIO Inc. ("NIO" or the "Company") (NYSE: NIO).

 Class Period: March 1, 2021 – July 11, 2022